BADM-4830/natural-language-understanding-code-pattern/README.md

    npm run dev
    ```

-1. View the application in a browser at `localhost:5000`
+1. View the application in a browser at `XX.XXX.XXX.XXX:PORT`

+where `XX.XXX.XXX.XXX` is the IP we used in the login step above and `PORT` is the port number provided in the `.env` file earlier.

 ## Deploying to IBM Cloud as a Cloud Foundry Application